brynmailer/jira-invoice-manager-api/README.md

 ### Configuration

 Ensure you have npm installed on your system and a stable internet connection.
 Then run `npm install` in the root of the project.
 Open up `src/index.ts` in your text editor.
 Scroll down to the `DB_CONFIG` object.
 Edit the `port`, `username`, `password` and `database` properties to match the details of the previously created database and user.
+Follow the setup instructions in the jira-invoice-manager-client repo.
+Create a .env file in the project root.
+Create a CLIENT_URI key that has a value equal to the URL that the client application is accessible at.
+For example http://localhost/jira-inv-manager or http://localhost:3000
 Exit your text editor and run `npm run build` in the root of the project.
 You can now run `npm run start` to start the server.

 ## Interacting with the API using GraphiQL